qtlHD/qtlHD/doc/input/mapping_inputs.md

       # --- Data Genotype end

 A symbol is always a string, and can contain spaces (but no tabs).
 Note that remarks are also allowed, starting with # and a space.
-The 'as' keyword splits aliased symbols and multiple genotypes (make sure there is no symbol named 'as'!).
+The `as` keyword splits aliased symbols and multiple genotypes (`as` is a reserved symbol).
 The genotype numbers refer to the founders.
 If founders have symbols, these symbols can be used too.
 Symbols are simply expanded to their numeric values.

-'None' is a reserved symbol.
-In data files 'NA' is the identifier for a missing value, or None.
-You can add symbols for None.
-In above example we allow dash '-' to represent a missing value.
+`None` is a reserved symbol.
+In data files `NA` is the identifier for a missing value, or `None`.
+You can add symbols for `None`.
+In above example we allow dash `-` to represent a missing value.

-Other reserved symbols are 'True' and 'False'.
+Other reserved symbols are `True` and `False` (and, as mentioned above, `as`).

 # The founder file